 A lace-trimmed pillowcase or bedspread brings gentle elegance to nighttime routines in a vintage cottagecore aesthetic bedroom.
 These delicate edges frame a bed beautifully and suggest comfort rooted in care and craftsmanship.
 Soft white or muted floral prints work well, especially when layered with cotton or wool.
 The effect is both graceful and grounding.
 Add embroidered accents or vintage nightstands to complete the look.

-- Lighting: ceramic table lamp with pleated linen drum shade in aged ivory
+- Lighting: ceramic table lamp with pleated linen drum shade in warm ivory

-- Materials: hand-crocheted cotton lace, chunky cable knit wool, beadboard paneling, matte ceramic
+- Materials: hand-crocheted cotton lace, chunky cable knit wool, aged wood grain, pleated natural linen

 21. Wicker and Whimsy Touches